Sun Chengzong -- The Last Exceptional Commander of the Ming Dynasty in the History of China

 As soon as Sun Chengzong arrived there, he immediately promoted some exceptional generals, recruited many refugees, and trained them into a strong troop, while expelling those incapable ones.

 Construct Unbreakable Line of Defense and Strong Troops

-Sun Chengzong also led his soldiers finished many functional military constructions, and apprenticed his last student Yuan, another excellent but controversial general.
+Sun Chengzong also led his soldiers to finish many functional military constructions and apprenticed his last student Yuan, another excellent but controversial general.

 Many refugees, those who had great hatreds against the Manchu army, were trained into an extremely powerful and strong cavalry troop, which then made great contributions in defending the Ming Empire.

 Sun Chengzong was already in his 60s at that time, so he also selected and trained five other remarkably brave and strong generals to assist his apprentice Yuan.